13 TV Witches of Past and Present Who Have Cast a Spell on the Small Screen

 This post is also available in: Русский Українська

-But why do gay men love witches so much?
+Why do gay men love witches, and specifically TV witches, so much?
 That’s simple: Witches take our love of strong, fierce women up about a billion notches.

 Gay men actually have a lot in common with witches.
 Think about it.
 Witches are women who step outside their gender roles, harness incredible power and often hide their true selves for fear of exile, ridicule or torture.
 Sounds awfully familiar.

 And while we naturally love a witchy woman, we really love our TV witches.

 Without further ado, here are 13 of our favorite TV witches: